Creating a Brighter Future for Babies and Mothers in Sierra Leone

 Gabriel had always been an active and healthy baby, eager to explore his surroundings.
 However, everything changed one rainy night, just before we met Kadiatu and Gabriel at the health clinic.

 That night, Kadiatu noticed unusual behaviors in Gabriel’s play and eating patterns.
-“He refused to sleep and showed signs of weakness, even refusing to feed from my breast,” says Kadiatu.
-Overwhelmed with worry, Kadiatu braved the heavy downpour the next morning to rush him to the clinic.
+“He refused to sleep and showed signs of weakness, even refusing to breastfeed,” says Kadiatu.
+Overwhelmed with worry, she braved the heavy downpour the next morning to rush him to the clinic.

-At the clinic, Nurse Phibian, one of the dedicated healthcare workers who recently underwent specialized training on reproductive health and nutrition, promptly examined Gabriel.
+At the clinic, Nurse Phibian, one of the dedicated healthcare workers who had recently undergone specialized training in reproductive health and nutrition, promptly examined Gabriel.
 After measuring his height and weight, it became evident that Gabriel was due for his first dose of vitamin A.

 Improving the health of mothers and their children

 Helen Keller Intl is working to prioritize infant and maternal health in Sierra Leone.
 Currently one in every 20 women die during childbirth.
-For mothers who successfully deliver, many of them struggle to provide their children with adequate nutrition and care while coping with the physical and emotional demands of childbirth.
+Among mothers who successfully deliver, many struggle to provide their children with adequate nutrition and care while coping with the physical and emotional demands of childbirth.

-For more than two decades, Helen Keller Intl has been working tirelessly in Sierra Leone, partnering with community health workers to improve the lives of mothers of mothers and babies.
+For more than two decades, Helen Keller Intl has been working tirelessly in Sierra Leone, partnering with community health workers to help mothers improve their own lives and those of their babies.
 Mothers are encouraged to visit their local health facility every six months as their baby grows.
-There moms learn about reproductive health, hygiene practices, complementary feeding and family planning, while their children receive immunizations, vitamin A, deworming medication and other health survival interventions.
+They learn about reproductive health, hygiene practices, complementary feeding and family planning.
+Their children receive immunizations, vitamin A supplements, deworming medication and other essential interventions.

-We are happy for the routine vitamin A supplementation which has contributed to preventing common blindness, reducing child mortality rate, and providing healthy growth for mothers and babies.
+We are pleased we can provide routine vitamin A supplementation, which contributes to preventing common blindness, reducing child mortality rates, and ensuring healthy growth for mothers and babies.

 Nurse Phibian Thoronka

 Nurse Phibian Thoronka, a community health officer responsible for more than 17 catchment communities that supports a population of more than 11,000.
 She is pleased with the changes that have happened thanks to this Comic Relief funded initiative.
-“We are happy for the routine vitamin A supplementation which has contributed to preventing common blindness, reducing child mortality rate, and providing healthy growth for mothers and babies.”
+“We are pleased we can provide routine vitamin A supplementation, which contributes to preventing a common form of blindness, reducing child mortality rates, and ensuring healthy growth for mothers and babies.”

 Building a Brighter Future

-Gabriel was swiftly treated, and within an hour, the cheerful boy began to sweat profusely and resumed playing.
-The treatments received by Kadiatu and her baby were completely free, made possible through a joint initiative funded by Comic Relief and implemented by the Ministry of Health and Sanitation in collaboration with Helen Keller.
+Gabriel was swiftly treated, and within an hour, the cheerful boy began to perspire normally as he resumed playing.
+The treatments that Kadiatu and her baby received were completely free of charge, made possible through a joint initiative funded by Comic Relief and implemented by the Ministry of Health and Sanitation in collaboration with Helen Keller.

 After Gabriel received his treatment, it was time for Kadiatu to participate in a “Woman-to-Woman talk” session.
 Led by Nurse Phibian, the session equipped Kadiatu with valuable knowledge about caring for her children, improving her sexual and reproductive health, and preventing unwanted pregnancies.
 The nurse also talked to Kadiatu about the numerous family planning options she has available in case she would like to access these.

 “I have learned so much from the health workers here,” explains Kadiatu.
-“They have taught me about the benefits of exclusive breastfeeding, immunization, and complementary feeding for my child, and how to practice safe sex and plan my pregnancies.”
-As Kadiatu stepped out of the clinic that evening, a wave of hope surged through her being, envisioning a future where Gabriel, her beloved son, would rise to become a beacon of healing as a brilliant doctor.
+“They have taught me about the benefits of exclusive breastfeeding, immunization, and complementary feeding for my child, and how to practice safer sex and plan my pregnancies.”
+As Kadiatu stepped out of the clinic that evening, she felt a wave of hope and envisioned a future in which her own son would one day become a skilled doctor and offer healing to others.

-Help mothers like Kadiatu build brighter futures for their families
+You can help mothers like Kadiatu build brighter futures for their families.